 So to thin your paint, I recommend using a palette of some type (more below) and apply some of your paint to it.
 Then dip your brush into clean water and mix it into the paint.
 If it all starts to run, it is too thin.
 If it has ridges and peaks, it’s too thick.
 So either add a bit more paint to thicken the mix or a bit more water to thin it.

 The idea is that when you fill the bristles and brush it on the model that it leaves a smooth layer of paint behind.
-If it starts running into the recesses like a wash, clean of your brush, dry it on a paper towel, and press it into the runny paint, the dry brush will pull the paint back out, and you can try again.
+If it starts running into the recesses like a wash, clean of your brush, dry it on a paper towel pressing it into the runny paint, the dry brush will pull the paint back out, and you can try again.

-Much of the skill of thinning your paints comes from trying different amounts out.
+Much of the skill of thinning your paints comes from experimenting with different amounts.
 But even just adding a little bit of water can make a big difference.

 Water isn’t the only solution

 The next step past using water is adding mediums to the paint.
-‘Medium’ is just a fancy word for additives that change the paint’s properties.
+‘Medium’ is a technical word for the liquid the pigment is suspended within.
+Some Mediums can change the paint’s properties.

-Games Workshop’s Lahmian Medium, otherwise called matte medium, increases the paint’s transparency while not thinning it down.
+Games Workshop’s Lahmian Medium, otherwise called matte medium, increases the paint’s transparency while not making it runny.
 This makes for nice glazes and using it to highlight.
 Note that this doesn’t thin the paint, but rather dilutes the pigment to make the paint more transparent.

 I like to use Airbrush Medium as it is a nice mix of thinning the paint with water and decreasing the opacity with matte medium.
-I add a drop or two of my paint and mix it in.
+Add a drop or two of your paint and mix it in.

 3. Use The Right Brush

 We paint tiny models in our hobby.
-And with the latest kits, the details can be hard to see without lenses.
+And with some kits, the details can be hard to see without lenses.
 This makes it tempting to grab a tiny little brush to paint the model.

-Alternatively, if you are trying to drybrush with a traditional brush, it will kill the bristles fast.
+Just as trying to drybrush with a traditional brush, using the wrong brush will kill the bristles fast.